couchbase-partners/redhat-pds/README.md

        --name=twitter-streamer
 ```

-The [oc new-app](https://docs.openshift.com/enterprise/3.1/dev_guide/new_app.html) command specifies the image source, the source code repository and directory to build from, and a number of environment variables required by our app.
 You can watch the build with `oc logs -f bc/cb-rh-twitter`.
 When this is completed you should see a new pod created for the twitter streamer.

-At this point you should also see new documents appearing in the tweets bucket.
+At this point you should also see new documents appearing in the tweets bucket in Couchbase, and in the UI at http://twitter-ui-operator-example.apps.couchbase.openshiftworkshop.com/.

 ### Failover Demo